-- ACHC defines a site as a location serving residents, maintaining resident records and/or personnel files, and accepting referrals.
-The organization must complete and submit a Site Addition Packet.
+- ACHC defines a branch as a location serving client/patients, maintaining/patient records and/or personnel files and accepting referrals.
+The organization must complete and submit a Branch Addition Packet.
 The packet is located on Customer Central under the "Forms" tab and can be downloaded.
-The Site Addition Packet must be completed in full, including all sections, and any additional information must be listed on the form. - 2.
-A review of the documentation is performed, and any missing information is requested from the organization in writing.
-Additional information may be requested prior to approving the site addition.
-ACHC holds the siteaddition documentation without further processing until the missing information is received from the organization.
+The Branch Addition Packet must be completed in full, including all sections and any additional information listed on the form. - 2.
+A review of the documentation is performed and any missing information is requested from the organization in writing.
+Additional information may be requested prior to approving the branch addition.
+ACHC holds the branch addition documentation without further processing until the missing information is received from the organization.
 Once all required documentation has been submitted, the Regulatory Department reviews the submitted documentation and a decision is made whether a survey is warranted.
-A survey is based on several factors that include the original survey findings, where the organization is in the 24-month or 36-month accreditation cycle, and how many sites have been added from the start of its accreditation. - Upon approval of the submitted documentation, ACHC issues accreditation based on the date that all required documentation was submitted.
-ACHC will not back- date an accreditation for any organization that sends notification after the site opening.
-All fees must be paid in full before ACHC issues any accreditation documentation.

-- 4. If it is determined a survey is necessary, the normal unannounced survey scheduling process will apply, and the organization is charged a survey fee.
-If it is determined a survey is not necessary, the organization will be charged a fee as indicated in the Accreditation Agreement. - If the organization is found to have substantial deficiencies during the survey, the accreditation for that site and/or the organization as a whole is reviewed by the Clinical Manager/designee and the Accreditation Review Committee.
-Following the review, the organization may be placed in Under Review status.
+A survey is based on several factors that include the original survey findings, where the organization is in the three- year accreditation cycle, and how many locations have been added from the start of its accreditation. - 3.
+Upon approval of the submitted documentation, ACHC issues accreditation based on the date that all required documentation was submitted.
+ACHC will not backdate an accreditation for any organization that sends notification after the branch opening.
+All fees must be paid in full before ACHC issues any accreditation documentation. - 4.
+If it is determined a survey is necessary, the normal unannounced survey scheduling process will apply and the organization is charged a survey fee.
+If it is determined a survey is not necessary, the organization will be charged a fee as indicated in the Accreditation Agreement - 5.
+If the organization is found to have substantial deficiencies during the survey, the accreditation for that location and/or the organization as a whole is reviewed by the Clinical Manager/designee and the Accreditation Review Committee.
+Following the review, the organization may be placed in Under Review.